-By loading 53-foot semi trucks that deliver up to $2 million worth of donated goods to reservations annually, ONWT provides hope and services to between 30,000 to 40,000 Native Americans in Colorado and six other surrounding states.
+By loading 53-foot semi trucks that deliver up to $2 million worth of donated goods to reservations annually, ONWT provides hope and services to between 30,000 to 40,000 Native Americans in Colorado and seven other surrounding states.

 In addition to providing much-needed goods to 11 reservations in seven states, One Nation has also developed a food sustainability program.
 This program provides Native families on and off the reservations with chickens, coops, feed and direct support to create a continued source of food and potential income.

 ONWT also has an important partnership with Red Wind Consulting, a Colorado Springs-based non-profit that strengthens tribal programs and Native organizations’ local responses to domestic violence and sexual assault.
 This collaboration created the local Native women’s talking circle group, Haseya.
 Haseya is Navajo for “She Rises,” and the group helps survivors of domestic violence and sexual assault in a Native- specific manner for women.

 Another important aspect of One Nation’s mission is to educate the public on the plight of the Native people.
 In 2015, ONWT gave 70 cultural presentations to schools, churches, businesses and organizations.
 These presentations inform the public about ONWT’s programs, the trauma the Native people have experienced, but also highlights the beauty and resiliency of their culture.